 The AT-LP60X improves upon the AT-LP60 in three ways.
 First, the tonearm has been improved with a new base and headshell design.
 Audio-Technica claim these changes result in better tracking and reduced resonance (that can distort audio signal).
 Secondly, the audio output cable is now removable, letting you swap out the cable if it gets worn out or upgrade to a better quality one.
 Finally, there is now an external power adapter as opposed to having the power conversion done within the chassis (which could affect the audio signal).

-The anti-resonance aluminum platter, dual-magnet Audio-Technica cartridge and replaceable diamond stylus make for an enjoyable audio experience.
-It won’t quite meet the demands of vinyl enthusiasts, but with a good pair of speakers audio is clean and detailed.
+The anti-resonance aluminum platter, dual-magnet Audio-Technica cartridge and replaceable diamond stylus make for high quality sound and an enjoyable overall audio experience.
+It won’t quite meet the demands of vinyl enthusiasts, but with a good pair of speakers, audio is clean and detailed.

 Note: Audio Technica also offer the slightly more expensive Audio-Technica AT-LP60XBT.
-This model is the same as the AT-LP60 but features bluetooth connectivity so you can wirelessly pair with your speakers/headphones.
+This model is the same as the AT-LP60 but features Bluetooth connectivity so you can wirelessly pair it with your speakers/headphones.

 Fluance are synonymous with quality and the RT80 is their entry-level turntable.
 The signature black and yellow Fluance styling will go perfectly if you have a pair of their speakers and the curved tonearm makes cueing a joy.
 The only thing I can fault about the chassis design is that the glossy surface attracts a lot of dust.

-The RT80 features an AT91 spherical stylus which tracks better than all the other styluses on this list (although not by much).
-You’ll need to do some calibration yourself by adjusting the anti skate and counterweight, but the calibration process is very simple.
+The RT80 features an AT91 spherical stylus which tracks better than all the other styluses on this list (although not by much) and produces superior sound quality.
+You’ll need to do some calibration yourself by adjusting the anti-skate and counterweight, but the calibration process is very simple.

 The RT80 sounds great out of the box but there’s still plenty of room for upgrading.
-The stylus and cartridge can be upgraded, and it is possible to bypass the built in phono preamp and use your own.
+The stylus and cartridge can be upgraded, and it has a switchable phono preamp that makes it possible to bypass the built in phono preamp and use your own.

 Although not a huge deal, Fluance did let themselves down by only including a felt platter mat as opposed to a rubber or cork one.
 The rest of the RT record players all come with rubber mats so it’s hard to see why only the RT80 came with a felt one.